hellopao/koa-ln/README.md

 # koa-ln

-ln logger middleware for koa2
+Koa middleware for logging requests using ln

 ## Installation